 Toshiba Customer Information Center has a temporary service center to ensure that the functions can continue even in the event of a natural disaster or other issue.
-Since the state of emergency declared in 2020 due to the spread of COVID-19, we switched to our temporary service center to ensure uninterrupted operation as part of efforts to reduce the risk of infection.
+During the state of emergency period declared in 2020 due to the spread of COVID-19, we switched to our temporary service center to ensure uninterrupted operation as part of efforts to reduce the risk of infection.
 We are currently back to normal operation with thorough infection prevention measures in place.

 Improvement of Support to Customers